Sakai Takayuki Knife Series Collection

 img by : https://www.hocho-knife.com/

+Japanese cuisine is always known for the famed intricacy and delicate, subtle flavors that melt in the mouth.
+However, what diners don’t realize is that the truth behind all the wonderful flavors, the divine tastes of savory, and the mesmerizing aesthetics all come from the long, cultivated history of Japan’s culinary gems and their existence centuries back.
 The culinary industry is in awe of how Japan’s delicate, yet exotic pieces of culinary arts which became such a worldly phenomenon in the 21st century.
 Looking back to its origin that took place during the 15th century, specifically the Edo era in Japan, sushi was a popular dish – fermented fish topped on rice was the big deal.
 However, in the late 17th century, the idea of consuming sushi without fermentation sparked through the period with a later, immense popularity of sashimi – thin slices of seafood, often fish, without rice.
 Later came the Nigiri sushi in the late 18th century – the extremely thin slices of raw fish or seafood made into bite-sized pieces consumed along with hand-rolled, Japanese style seasoned rice.

 This rich history and culinary culture sparked the idealistic approaches in various culinary-related fields – the bursts of creativity and innovation led to the quick introduction of sushi to the entire world through the expansion of sushi restaurants, sushi knife brands, and even introduced the Zen-style deco.
 As this powerful wave of trend-setting sushi steps into the world marking its vivid footprints, gourmets from different parts of the globe travel destinations to have the best of their dining experiences.